nplang/NPL-Tutorials/NPL-Titbits/Logical-Table/Readme.md

 ## Next Tutorial

 Congratulations !!
 You have experienced how ```Logical Table``` construct work.
-You can now move on to next example [Logical Table](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Titbits/Packet-Count)
+You can now move on to next example [Packet Count](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Titbits/Packet-Count)